-The chair's capabilities in inorganic chemistry, in NMR, in multivalent, selective binding, etc. are of tremendous potential utility to many groups in VLAG, including those in the Food Sciences Cluster.
+The chair's capabilities, in inorganic chemistry, in NMR, in multivalent, selective binding, etc. are of tremendous potential utility to many groups in VLAG, including those in the food cluster.
 It is up to the chair himself, however, to acquaint his colleagues with the potential utility of his activities for their own research.